Active Record methods for associations

 This method allows you to check if an association exists, without making a database query.

-• Will return nil if no associated records are found.
+nilif no associated records are found. - Will return an

 class Post < ActiveRecord::Base